 When Geraldine drops the name “Ultron,” the moment shifts from one of tenderness to one of heartbreak, as Wanda’s trust quickly erodes into a feeling of betrayal.
 In the short, tense scene, we don’t see what happens to Geraldine after Wanda confronts her.
 When Vision returns from chatting with neighbors outside, Geraldine is gone and Wanda is back in “sitcom” mode.
 It is as if Wanda has rebuked herself for allowing herself a moment of vulnerability.

-It is my conviction that because we can trust God that we can also demonstrate that trust to others.
+It is my conviction that because we can trust God, we can also extend that trust to others.
 Galatians 6:2 says we are to bear each other’s burdens, and Proverbs that we should be trustworthy neighbors (3:29) and a friend at all times (17:17).
-If we want to trust others without fear, it needs to be a two way street that starts with us.
+If we want to trust others without fear, it needs to be a two-way street that starts with us.
 If we make the choice to be loving, truthful, and honest, the easier it is for others to respond with trust of their own.
 Let’s hope that Wanda realizes this and begins to trust Vision and her friends before it’s too late.